ChrysoliteAzalea/ConjugateGradients_another/README.md

-This is a parallel conjugate gradients program for shared memory systems.
-It can be compiled with any C++ compiler that supports OpenMP, for example:
+This is a parallel conjugate gradients program.
+It can be compiled with MPI compiler, for example:

-* g++ ConjugateGradients.cpp -openmp -o ConjugateGradients
+* mpicxx ConjugateGradients.cpp -o ConjugateGradients

 The only accepted command line argument is the task file name (can be generated with task generator).
 The task file has the following format: